-As mother of two Fragile X young men, the NFXF has been central to our lives since the day we received our first diagnosis in 2000.
-Our boys became my “True North”, while the NFXF and everything it offers has become our “Compass.”
-I am honored to be serving with such a talented and passionate board.
-I am particularly thrilled to be leveraging my professional acumen as an Intellectual Property Manager -Licensing Executive to help the Foundation open new doors and evolve new strategies for an even stronger, brighter future.
+Carolyn Krull Tomberlin is a mother of two Fragile X young men, Theodor and Lars in Petaluma, CA. NFXF has been central to their lives since their diagnosis in 2000.
+Carolyn has been serving on the NFXF Board since 2015, focusing primarily on founding and facilitate the NFXF Biobank™.
+Her goal is it to continue leveraging her business acumen as an Intellectual Property Manager-Licensing Executive to help the Foundation open new doors and evolve new strategies for an even stronger, brighter future.

 Len Abbeduto, PhD